 Is Blockchain secure?

-Early on in 2019, a hacker was able to get into Coinbase networks and gain control of a big portion of the network putting its blockchain and transaction under attack.
+Early in 2019, a hacker could get into Coinbase networks and gain control of a big portion of the network, putting its blockchain and transaction under attack.
 The hacker was able to rewrite the transaction history, diluting one of the biggest blockchain technology attractions.